Stefichen5/AutonomousControl/Readme.md

 I did not dismantle the controller that shipped with my desk.
 Instead, I asked the customer support for a spare one / replacement.
 They shipped it to me for 27€.

 I opened up the casing (standard screws) and found a nicely labeled PCB where I could attach the probes to.
+Later I desoldered the board from the cable so I could connect my ESP32 with the cable.

 You can find my captured data from the logic analyzer in the folder "logic_analyzer".

-## My controller implementation
+## Using my controller implementation

 **_If you are only interested in reading about the protocol, skip this part and scroll down._**

+This is **_not_** an Arduino library.
+This is C++ based on the ESP IDF.

 The general setup is easy.
 You need to include these two header files: